pulearn/pulearn/pulearn/documentation.md

     pu_estimator.fit(X, y)
 ```

+Unlabeled examples are expected to be indicated by `-1`, positives by `1`.

 See<a href="https://cseweb.ucsd.edu/~elkan/posonly.pdf" target="_blank"> the original paper </a>for details on how the `labeled` and `unlabeled` quantities are used to weigh training examples and affect the learning process.

 See<a href="elkanoto.html"> the documentation of the class </a>for more details.